dbcraig/LmRaC/README.md

 FUNCTION initializeMyFunctions      "Functions dont have to have any parameters"

 # indentation is not necessary and is only used for readability; extra tabs and spaces are ignored
-# all lines must have a "comment" value since these are used by LmRaC to interpret and assign values
+# all lines must have a "description" value since these are used by LmRaC to interpret and assign values

 FUNCTION getTopExpressionResults    "This text describes the what the function does and is how LmRaC decides to use it"
-    PARAMETER topK:NUMBER           "The NUMBER type may be integer or float depending on the function implementation" PARAMETER byFoldChange:BOOLEAN  "The BOOLEAN type is true or false" PARAMETER experiment:STRING     "STRING type are for characters" PARAMETER filename:STRING*      "Adding a '*' makes the parameter optional" PARAMETER geneArray:ARRAY       "ARRAY types can contain any type item except another array" ITEM gene:STRING            "array items begin with the ITEM keyword"
+    PARAMETER topK:NUMBER           "The NUMBER type may be integer or float depending on the function implementation" PARAMETER byFoldChange:BOOLEAN  "The BOOLEAN type is true or false" PARAMETER experiment:STRING     "STRING type are for characters" PARAMETER description:STRING*   "Adding a '*' makes the parameter optional" PARAMETER geneArray:ARRAY       "ARRAY types can contain any type item except another array" ITEM gene:STRING            "array items begin with the ITEM keyword"
 ```

+Save all function prototype files in the *functions/* folder.
+The file name will be the name used when loading.

-#### Function compilation
+#### Function prototype compilation

 xxx
+... when LmRaC initializes it will attempt to compile all *.fn* files in the mounted *functions/* folder, unless the *.json* file (compiled version) is newer than the source (*.fn*).
+Upon successful compilation (i.e., no errors), the *.json* file will be available to LmRaC for loading.

 #### Function loading